 Seth Godin, sends an email to me most days (presumably he emails millions of other people as well).
 And, almost unfailingly, I marvel at his ability to simplify important and meaningful concepts into a couple short, manageable paragraphs (a good skill for someone who often writes about marketing).

-interested in receiving content about business.
-But, if you know Seth Godin, you know that his work is riddled with questions and musings concerning organizational design, development, marketing and health and that he is quite humane in his approach.
+If you know Seth Godin, you know that his work is riddled with questions and musings concerning organizational design, development, marketing and health and that he is quite humane in his approach.
 Which is great, since businesses are filled with people--they are the way that many of us spend our days, they are the result of people dreaming and doing together, and they have tremendous capacity for doing incredible communal good or making our lives miserable.